Suppression of errors in collectively coded information: Simulation

-In most simulations, we take $o_{min} = 2$ and $o_{max} = 55$, meaning that oligos must overlap by at least 2 bp in order to anneal and duplexes with more than 55 bp overlap do not melt (as approximately observed in our experimental conditions).
-We note that annealing in any single thermal cycle is random in that the annealed duplexes are kinetically determined and thus only a small fraction of an oligo may be bound to its perfect complementary pair.
-For instance, in the initial oligo pool with where oligos are of length 25 bp and are separated by offsets of 5 bp, then any oligo has $9$ potential binding partners, only one of which is its perfect complementary pair.
-Furthermore, if all oligos are initially present at equal concentration, then only $1/9$ of annealed duplexes will be bound in perfect complementary pairs which cannot extend any further.
+We note that annealing in any single thermal cycle is random in that the annealed duplexes are kinetically determined.
+Thus, only a small fraction of an oligo may be bound to its perfect complementary pair.
+For instance, in the initial oligo pool where oligos are of length 25~nt and are separated by offsets of 5~nt, then any oligo has $9$ potential binding partners, only one of which is its perfect complementary pair.
+Binding the perfect complementary pair forms a blunt-end duplex which does not allow for further extension.
+However, each oligo has an additional 8 other binding partners which can bind in equal probability; 4 of those 8 bind in duplexes which allow for extension.

-Thus, because this system anneals through irreversible kinetics, not all pairs bind with perfect complementarity and hence extension can occur through the formation of duplexes with overhangs.
+Therefore, because this system anneals through irreversible kinetics, not all pairs bind with perfect complementarity and hence extension can occur through the formation of duplexes with overhangs.
 The formation of duplexes with perfect complementarity is further disrupted by the melting phase of thermal cycles on a timescale $\tau_{cycle}$.
-For more details on how our model is defined and implemented, please see Supp.
-Sec.
-VIII.
+For more details on how our model is defined and implemented, please see Supp.~Sec.~VII.